 The Affordable Homes Programme (AHP) will allow housing associations to charge higher Affordable Rents, up to 80% of the local market rent value, beginning this spring.
 They can then use the proceeds to construct more new homes while maintaining the efficient delivery of high-quality housing.

 Local governments will also be able to keep rental income and sales receipts beginning in April, which they can use to fund new construction and the upkeep of existing stock.

 Initially, there may be a slight slowdown in new construction investment while socialhousing providers fully comprehend and accommodate the changes.
 This is where expert partners can come in handy.
 There is an opportunity to seek advice and assistance to ensure that the plans developed are geared toward creating an energy-efficient and high-value housing stock.

-While new developments are vital to the future of the social housing sector, at the same time it is crucial that enough is being done to ensure that existing stock is kept up to Decent Homes Standard.
-Tenants will benefit from energy efficient houses, making them more affordable to heat and could help lift some out of fuel poverty.
+While new developments are critical to the social housing sector’s future, it is also critical that enough is done to ensure that existing stock is kept up to Decent Homes Standard.
+Tenants will benefit from energy-efficient housing, which will make them less expensive to heat and may help lift some people out of fuel poverty.

-However, initial indications are that the social housing sector may not benefit as much as first expected.
-Social landlords are excluded from accessing the £323m affordable warmth funding, provided through the ECO, and are also likely to receive only minimal benefits via the £975m ECO hard-to-treat funding.
-Several measures under the Green Deal scheme are also unlikely to be subsidised when implemented in the social housing sector, as properties are often more efficient than those in the private sector.
+However, preliminary indications suggest that the social housing sector may not benefit as much as initially anticipated.
+Social landlords are barred from receiving the ECO’s £323 million in affordable warmth funding, and they are also likely to receive only minimal benefits from the ECO’s £975 million in hard-to-treat funding.
+Several Green Deal measures are also unlikely to be subsidised when implemented in the social housing sector, as properties in the social housing sector are often more efficient than those in the private sector.